-Any agency that transmits completed batches to the Financial Agent must do so within 1 calendar day after completion of the Card transaction.
+Any agency that transmits completed batches to the Financial Agent must do so within one calendar day after completion of the Card transaction.
 This requirement does not apply:

 Agencies must change any regulations, policies, or other procedural documents to reflect the policies set forth in this Section.
 Additionally, agencies should reinforce this policy in communications with customers which should reference collection alternatives to Card payments.

-FMS will revisit this policy periodically to review the maximum transaction dollar value limit as well as its application on a cashflow, program, agency, or other basis.
-FMS will be evaluating various applications of this policy with selected agencies in order to guide any future changes to this policy.
+Fiscal Service will revisit this policy periodically to review the maximum transaction dollar value limit as well as its application on a cashflow, program, agency, or other basis.
+Fiscal Service will be evaluating various applications of this policy with selected agencies in order to guide any future changes to this policy.

 Agencies may not establish a minimum transaction amount as a condition for honoring a Card.
 This applies to credit and debit card transactions.
-FMS may allow or establish a minimum transaction amount in certain circumstances for security reasons or to meet an agency business or operating need.
+Fiscal Service may allow or establish a minimum transaction amount in certain circumstances for security reasons or to meet an agency business or operating need.

-Agencies should respond to a draft retrieval request within 10 days if possible.
-If an agency does not submit a complete response within 30 days of the Network receipt of the draft retrieval, the draft retrieval can turn into an automatic chargeback, which the agency has no right to represent.
+Agencies should respond to a retrieval request for a draft within 10 calendar days if possible.
+If an agency does not submit a complete response within 30 calendar days of the network receipt of the draft retrieval, the draft retrieval can turn into an automatic chargeback, which the agency has no right to represent.
 This chargeback results in a loss of funds to the agency.

-Agencies are debited automatically for any chargebacks submitted by a Network to the Financial Agent.
-An agency should respond to a chargeback within 15 days if possible.
-If an agency does not submit a complete and proper response to the chargeback within 45 days, the chargeback is finalized, resulting in a loss of funds to the agency.
+Agencies are debited automatically for any chargebacks submitted by a network to the Financial Agent.
+An agency should respond to a chargeback within 15 calendar days if possible.
+If an agency does not submit a complete and proper response to the chargeback within 45 calendar days, the chargeback is finalized, resulting in a loss of funds to the agency.

 Agencies agree to resolve any claims or complaints arising from Card transactions directly with cardholders.
 If the authorized Card issuer notifies the Financial Agent that the issuer’s cardholder has been unable to resolve any such claims or complaints through proper agency channels, the Financial Agent and the agency work together to resolve the claim or complaint.
 If a claim cannot be resolved, the Financial Agent debits the agency for the amount of the claim and provides the agency a copy of the debit advice and supporting documentation.